wieslawsoltes/Dock/docs/dock-docking-groups.md

     var sourceGroup = GetEffectiveDockGroup(sourceDockable);
     var targetGroup = GetEffectiveDockGroup(targetDockable);

-    // If either group is null or empty, they can dock with anything if (string.IsNullOrEmpty(sourceGroup) || string.IsNullOrEmpty(targetGroup))
+    // Both must be in the same "group state" var sourceHasGroup = !string.IsNullOrEmpty(sourceGroup);
+    var targetHasGroup = !string.IsNullOrEmpty(targetGroup);

+    // If both have no group, allow unrestricted docking if (!sourceHasGroup && !targetHasGroup)
     {
         return true;
     }

+    // If both have groups, they must match exactly if (sourceHasGroup && targetHasGroup)
+    {
-    // Both groups are specified - they must match return string.Equals(sourceGroup, targetGroup, StringComparison.Ordinal);
+        return string.Equals(sourceGroup, targetGroup, StringComparison.Ordinal);
+    }

+    // Mixed states (one grouped, one ungrouped) are not allowed return false;
 }
 ```